and welcome to our German Word of the Day. I hope you are all well and awake ’cause this time we will have a look at the meaning of:

 “Well I read something really weird the other day in a German magazine and I was wondering, whether it is a typo… it was er-ste-res.
 Does that mean anything for real?”

-Ohhhh… that must look weird for someone who is learning German… glad you brought that up.
-Well this really is a word actually… and it means das Erste – the first… it is just a weird way to say it without the article… the way I perceive it is that it is erster as “more first ” or “firster” if you will plus the case ending.
-You may also see ersterer, erstere, ersterem and so on… My explanation is nonsense of course as you cannot be “more first” but anyway… that is how it feels to me.
+Ohhhh… that must look weird for someone who is learning German, glad you brought that up!
+Well this really is a word actually… and it means das Erste – the first… it is just a weird way to say it without the article… the way I perceive it is that it is erster as “more first ” or “firster” if you will, and then you add a case ending.
+So you may also see ersterer, erstere, ersterem and so on… My explanation is nonsense of course as you cannot be “more first” but anyway… that is how it feels to me.
 German has 2 more of those words, zweiteres and letzteres.
 Based on my idiot explanation those would be the more second and the more last or the laster…

 “And what does that mean?”

 Ersteres basically means the former… zweiteres and letzteres both translate to the latter.
 There is no such thing as dritteres or vierteres, but you could actually say it.People would probably find it witty.

 - Gestern haben sich Angela Merkel und Michael Jordan zum Abendessen getroffen.
 Erstere ist die Kanzlerin Deutschlands, letzterer ist eine Basketballlegende.

 - Yesterday Angela Merkel and Michael Jordan met for diner.
 The former is the chancellor of Germany, the latter is a basket ball legend.